 Also, the mutually shared cage itself would pose a risk for the hamster escaping, or the guinea pig lacking the large space it needs.

-How to Know Whether Guinea Pig or a Hamster Is the Right Pet for You?
+Guinea Pig vs Hamster: What Is the Right Pet for You?

 The other thing to have in mind is the budget you have.
 Guinea pigs and hamsters are budget-friendly, but you will still need to purchase food and pellets, quite often for the latter.
 The cage pellets must be changed immediately after they start to smell, or after a few toilet visits by your furry pet friend.